susmita-tripathy/fhi-aims_notes/index.md

 ### 1.1.1.
 Structure relaxation of an unphysical H20 molecule

 Input:
-[geometry.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/geometry.in) (The bonds are at a bond angle of 90 degree)
-[control.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/control.in) (PBE, appended with light species defaults of H and O)
+[geometry.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/geometry.in) (The bonds are at a bond angle of 90 degree)  [control.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/control.in) (PBE, appended with light species defaults of H and O)

 #### Highlight: Keywords in control.in file:
-xc - which exchange-correlation functional is used (PBE, here) relativistic - which approximation is used to include relativistic effects (atomic_zora (scalar)). relax_geometry - which algorithm is used for geometry optimisation (bfgs).
+xc - which exchange-correlation functional is used (PBE, here)  relativistic - which approximation is used to include relativistic effects (atomic_zora (scalar))  relax_geometry - which algorithm is used for geometry optimisation (bfgs).
 The number beside defines the threshold of accuracy.
 (5e-3)  spin - whether spin is being considered (none)
 #### Highlights: Species Defaults:
 The basis sets are modified for each atomic species for optimal performance.
 These values are divided into different tiers depending on accuracy/efficiency.
 These are already present in the FHI-aims directory and are added to the control.in.
 (Here, light defaults are added of H and O)